 Fort Erie’s Best Kept Secret

-Did you know Fort Erie Co-operative Preschool has been a part of the community for more than 35 years?
+Did you know Fort Erie Co-operative Preschool has been a part of the community for nearly 40 years?

 The preschool first opened its doors in the lower level of St. Paul’s Church in September 1984 with nine students and one teacher.
 At the time, the school system did not yet offer a junior kindergarten program, so the preschool provided a unique service to the community.